 Not every station has a defibrillator installed yet but Transport for London has been equipping multiple stations with defibrillators as well as Tyne and Wear rolling them out across their Metro Network too.

 In 2017 and partnering with St John’s Ambulance, Edinburgh trams installed defibrillators on every one of the 27 trams in their fleet.
 The defibrillators were funded by local businesses, voluntary organisations and fundraising activities of individuals whose lives had been saved because of easy access to a defibrillator when they needed it.

-20% of all cardiac arrests occur in public and the only definitive method of treatment is immediate CPR and use of a defibrillator.
+10.4% of all out of hospital cardiac arrests reported in 2021 occured in public and the only definitive method of treatment is immediate CPR and use of a defibrillator.
 When someone has fallen victim to sudden cardiac arrest, every minute counts.
-If treatment is delivered within 3-5 minutes, their chance of survival increases from 6% to 74%.
+If treatment is delivered within 3-5 minutes, their chance of survival can increase up to 70%.
 However, for every minute that treatment is delayed, their chance of survival decreases by 10%.

 Whilst airlines are required to keep a first aid kit onboard their aeroplanes and to train cabin crew in first aid, they are not currently required to carry defibrillators.
 It is estimated that each year 1,000 people die on commercial flights from cardiac arrests.

 This was brought to the public’s attention in 2017 when Natasha Ednan-Laperouse collapsed on a British Airways flight.
 A severe reaction caused by sesame seeds present in the Pret baguette she had eaten instigated a cardiac arrest.
 Whilst the issue arose from the allergic reaction, the court case highlighted that part of the issue was the standard of the first aid provision because a defibrillator was actually present on the plane but wasn’t used.